Picton to Nelson

-As I noted previously, although the total distance to Nelson is only 109 kilometres, the road rises over two considerable saddles, the Rai Saddle (220 meters) and the Whangamoa Saddle (400 meters).
+Although the total distance to Nelson is only 109 kilometres, the road rises over two considerable saddles, the Rai Saddle (220 metres) and the Whangamoa Saddle (400 metres).
 Consequently many cyclists break this into a two day trip.
-Most choose to cycle directly from the ferry to Havelock (35k from Picton, camp ground, backpackers, supermarket & mail), or continue on to Pelorus Bridge (around 55k from Picton, campground, cabins, tearooms, no store, but a backpackers called Lord Lionels).
+Most choose to cycle directly from the ferry to Havelock (35 km from Picton, campground, backpackers, supermarket & mail), or continue on to Pelorus Bridge (around 55 km from Picton, campground, cabins, tearooms, no store).

 From Havelock to the Rai Valley the road is easygoing and generally flat or mildly undulating.
 From Rai Valley however, it begins to climb toward the first saddle.
 Be aware that there is no store between the Rai Valley and Nelson.